Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: A Continuous-Time RL Algorithm

 Note that \eqref{eq_rl_policy} suggests that the optimal feedback policy is time-dependent, whose variance depends explicitly on $t$.
-In our parameterization, the time-dependent variance of the Gaussian policies is replaced by a decaying schedule, called an {\it exploration schedule}, of $\phi_2$ as a function of the number of iterations, to be presented shortly.
+In our parameterization, the time-dependent variance of the Gaussian policies is replaced by a decaying schedule, called an {\it exploration schedule}, of $\phi_2$ as a function of the number of iterations, to be presented shortly.\footnote{An alternative approach is to set a temperature decaying schedule, or equivalently take $\phi_2$ as an endogenous, learnable parameter based on the expression \eqref{eq_rl_policy}.
+For example, \cite{szpruch2024optimal} proposes two different temperature scheduling sequences for their {\it model-based} algorithms respectively, which determine the variances of the respective policies in the learning processes that eventually impact the regrets of the algorithms.
+In this paper, we choose to take a shortcut by taking the entire policy variance as a suitable exogenous tuning sequence (as shown in Theorem \ref{thm_convergence_and_rate_in_main}), leaving the temperature $\gamma$ as a constant for simplicity.}